chas-academy/u10-business-idea-klippklipp-g3/README.md

+# Product description
+We have all been through the painful process of experimenting with different hairdressers and have not been satisfied.
+But then all of sudden, you meet that hairdresser who does the little extra and you feel like a million bucks.
+To then next time you come around the same salon get the devastating news that your favorite hairdresser is nowhere to be found.

+This app solves this problem.

+*  You can find your hairdresser regardless of salon
+*  You can rate your hairdresser and take part in other people's ratings
+*  You can specify hairdresser based on area

 # Group policy and work ethics

 All group members are expected to attend stand-ups (as of now, Mondays @ 1 PM) and other meetings assigned by the group as a whole.